 5 Easy Tips for Smoother Tax Prep

 If you haven’t done your taxes yet, you’re not alone.
 According to the Internal Revenue Service, they receive a majority of Americans’ returns the week taxes are due.
-But with this year’s due date of Tuesday, April 18, coming up quickly, you don’t want to wait too much longer.
-If you are feeling overwhelmed by the thought of doing your taxes, or simply have no idea how to start getting organized, these tips will help.
+After having extra time to do taxes in 2020, Tax Day this year is once again on April 15.
+If you are feeling overwhelmed by the thought of tax prep, or simply have no idea how to start getting organized, these tips will help.

 - Social Security numbers and dates of birth for yourself, as well as your spouse and dependents (if applicable)

 - Bank account and routing numbers

 - All statements relating to earned income, such as W2 and 1099 forms and records related to investment, rental and retirement income

 - Receipts for charity donations, medical expenses, HAS contributions, etc.